Facts

 The name “koala” comes from the Aboriginal Australian word Dharug, which means “lack of water.”
 Because eucalyptus leaves have a high water content, koalas don’t need to drink as often.

-The Latin name Cinereus is derived from the Greek words phaskolos “package” and arktos.
+The genus name Phascolarctos comes from the Greek words phaskolos (“pouch”) and arktos (“bear”).

 The scientific name cinereus comes from the Latin meaning ash-colored.